-A. Applicability.
-The federal "Fair Housing Amendments Act of 1988" (Fair Housing Act) amended title VIII of the Civil Rights Act of 1968 (Fair Housing Act) to add prohibitions against discrimination in housing on the basis of disability and familial status.
-The Fair Housing

-Amendments Act (effective March 12, 1989) requires that "covered" public and private multifamily dwelling units designed and constructed for "first occupancy" after March 13, 1991, shall be designed and constructed in a manner that the public and common use portions of such dwellings are readily accessible to and usable by disabled persons.
+The federal Fair Housing Amendments Act of 1988 (Fair Housing Act) amended title VIII of the Civil Rights Act of 1968 (Fair Housing Act) to add prohibitions against discrimination in housing on the basis of disability and familial status.
+The Fair Housing Amendments Act (effective March 12, 1989) requires that covered public and private multifamily dwelling units designed and constructed for first occupancy after March 13, 1991, shall be designed and constructed in a manner that the public and common use portions of such dwellings are readily accessible to and usable by disabled persons.
 First occupancy is defined as a building that has never before been used for any purpose.
-The Amendments Act's construction and design requirements apply on a building by building basis.
+The Amendments Act's construction and design requirements apply on a building-by-building basis.

-"Covered multifamily dwellings" or covered multifamily dwellings subject to the Fair Housing Amendments means buildings consisting of "four or more" dwelling units if such buildings have one or more elevators; and ground floor dwelling units in other buildings consisting of four or more dwelling units.
+Covered multifamily dwellings or covered multifamily dwellings subject to the Fair Housing Amendments means buildings consisting of four or more dwelling units if such buildings have one or more elevators; and ground floor dwelling units in other buildings consisting of four or more dwelling units.
 Dwelling units within a single structure separated by firewalls do not constitute separate buildings.

-NOTE: Any DCA "rehabilitation" project that claims such an "exception" from the Fair Housing Act itself, must submit documentation from the project architect which outlines the basis for the Fair Housing Act exception.
-A "legal opinion" supporting that the project falls within the requirements of the Fair Housing Act exception must also be included.
+Any DCA rehabilitation project that claims such an exception from the Fair Housing Act itself, must submit documentation from the project architect which outlines the basis for the Fair Housing Act exception.
+A legal opinion supporting that the project falls within the requirements of the Fair Housing Act exception must also be included.

-The following guidance should not be construed as conclusive for determining which units of a proposed project "must meet" the Fair Housing Act accessibility standards.
+The following guidance should not be construed as conclusive for determining which units of a proposed project must meet the Fair Housing Act accessibility standards.
 Each Project Owner should consult their attorney and accessibility consultant to make that determination.
 Section 100.205 of the United States Department of Housing and Urban Development (HUD) regulations at 24 CFR part 100 implements the Fair Housing Act's design and construction requirements and is a good resource when making that determination.

-For an "overview" of how to determine which units and facilities of a proposed project "must meet" the Fair Housing Act accessibility standards the following guidelines can be utilized:
+For an overview of how to determine which units and facilities of a proposed project must meet the Fair Housing Act accessibility standards, the following guidelines can be utilized:

-• Development has buildings containing "4 or more units" and was designed and constructed for "first occupancy" on or after March 13, 1991.

-NOTE: Acceptable evidence of "first occupancy" is made on a building by building basis.
-The Fair Housing Act regulations provide that "covered" multifamily dwellings shall be deemed to be designed and constructed for first occupancy "on or before" March 13, 1991 and therefore exempt from the Act's accessibility requirements if they are occupied by that date, or if the last "building permit" or renewal thereof for the covered multifamily dwellings is issued by a state, county or local government "on or before" June 15, 1990.

-For buildings that did not obtain the final building permit on or before "June 15, 1990", proof of the date of first occupancy consists of:

-(1) a Certificate of Occupancy, and

-(2) a showing that at least one dwelling unit in the building actually was occupied by March 13, 1991.

-- Building contains an "elevator" so all units in building are "covered units". - Building does not contain an elevator so only "ground-floor units" in building are "covered units" - Development contains "covered units," so the "public and common use facilities" must be designed and constructed with features required by the Act.
+- Development has buildings containing 4 or more units and was designed and constructed for first occupancy on or after March 13, 1991. - Acceptable evidence of first occupancy is made on a building-by-building basis.
+The Fair Housing Act regulations provide that covered multifamily dwellings shall be deemed to be designed and constructed for first occupancy on or before March 13, 1991 and therefore exempt from the Act's accessibility requirements if they are occupied by that date, or if the last building permit or renewal thereof for the covered multifamily dwellings is issued by a state, county or local government on or before June 15, 1990. - For buildings that did not obtain the final building permit on or before June 15, 1990, proof of the date of first occupancy consists of: - a Certificate of Occupancy, and - evidence that at least one dwelling unit in the building actually was occupied by March 13, 1991. - Building contains an elevator so all units in building are covered units. - Building does not contain an elevator so only ground-floor units in building are covered units. - Development contains covered units, so the public and common use facilities must be designed and constructed with features required by the Act.